X4ndri/drawh5/README.md

 pip install -r requirements
 pip istall -e .
 ```
+#### Note: This package is built on top of the h5py package, for more info:  h5py.readthedocs.io

 ## Usage:
 ### CLI:
 ```bash
 drawh5 path_to_h5_file
 ```

 ### Python scripting
 #### Can pass a file directory as input
 ```python